fluxcd/flagger/docs/gitbook/how-it-works.md

 * route all traffic to primary
 * scale to zero the canary deployment
 * mark rollout as finished
+* call post-rollout webhooks
+* post the analysis result to Slack
 * wait for the canary deployment to be updated and start over

 ### Canary Analysis